-A Landscape Management Plan (LMP) was submitted in 2011 in accordance with Schedule 4, Condition 6 of the PA 08\0211.
+A Landscape Management Plan (LMP) was submitted in 2011 in accordance with Schedule 4, Condition 6 of the PA 08_0211.
 This document was completed in order to fulfil the requirements of the Project Approval and to provide employees and contractors of Charbon Coal with a clear understanding of the requirements relating to rehabilitation, biodiversity offsets and mine closure planning at Charbon Colliery.
-The Landscape Management Plan was approved by the Director-General's nominee on the 22nd November 2012.
+The LMP was approved by the Director-General's nominee on 22 November 2012.